Decompositional equivalence: A fundamental symmetry underlying quantum theory: Quantum theory in practice: The double-slit experiment

 The $x$ coordinate of each particle is, however, \textit{observed} only at the detector.
 No aspect of its trajectory is observed other than its detection at $S_{1}$.
 Indeed, that the particle even has a trajectory is an interpretative assumption based on the designer's, not the observer's, perspective on the apparatus.
+The discussion in the preceding sections tells us that, from the observer's perspective, the apparatus is a black box, and it warns us that assumptions made from other perspectives can rapidly lead to contradictions.
+Let us, therefore, set all such assumptions aside and focus exclusively on the perspective of the observer.
 What the observer can determine by observation is that the number of detection events correlates with the source intensity provided that at least one slit is open, and that the number of open slits determines the pattern - either Gaussian or interference - that is detected.
 By appeal to the classical theory of waves, the observer can infer that the slits are far enough from the detection screen for an interference pattern to develop whenever both slits are open.
 Where, however, is the source?
 It is consistent with the observed detection patterns that each slit is also a source; if a slit is open, it emits particles at the chosen intensity, but if it is closed it does not.
 The question: ``What is the source of a particle detected at time $t$?'' has, therefore, a determinate answer if only one slit is open, but if both slits are open, the answer is ambiguous.
-This ambiguity can be expressed by representing the source as being in a superposition $(1/\sqrt{2})(|l \rangle + |r \rangle)$ of positions along the $x$ axis, or following the reasoning in \S 5, representing the source as a superposition of systems $(1/\sqrt{2})(\mathbf{S_{3\mathnormal{l}}} + \mathbf{S_{3\mathnormal{r}}})$, where the notations ``$\mathbf{S_{3\mathnormal{l}}}$'' and ``$\mathbf{S_{3\mathnormal{r}}}$'' refer to left and right sources of particles.
-These alternative expressions equally capture what an observer can know about the source of an observed particle.
+This ambiguity can be expressed by representing the source as being in a superposition $(1/\sqrt{2})(|l \rangle + |r \rangle)$ of positions along the $x$ axis, or following the reasoning in \S 6, by representing the source as a superposition of systems $(1/\sqrt{2})(\mathbf{S_{3\mathnormal{l}}} + \mathbf{S_{3\mathnormal{r}}})$, where the notations ``$\mathbf{S_{3\mathnormal{l}}}$'' and ``$\mathbf{S_{3\mathnormal{r}}}$'' refer to left and right sources of particles.
+These alternative expressions equally and completely capture what an observer can know about the source of an observed particle.
+No more detail can be given.
+The question, ``Where was the particle before it interacted with the slits'' cannot be properly posed.

 It is important to note that taking the apparatus apart to allow inspection of the internal components does not resolve the ambiguity.
 Once the instrument is disassembled, the interference pattern disappears.
 Indeed any attempt to determine whether the particle has a trajectory prior to encountering the slits disrupts the pattern, just as attempting to determine which slit has been traversed does.
 The source superpositions $(1/\sqrt{2})(|l \rangle + |r \rangle)$ or $(1/\sqrt{2})(\mathbf{S_{3\mathnormal{l}}} + \mathbf{S_{3\mathnormal{r}}})$, and the interference pattern they produce, can therefore be viewed as a consequence - perhaps even a side-effect - of the isolation and consequent unobservability of the internals of the apparatus.
 They are, in other words, consequences of the apparatus being a black box.